Downtown Washington Street Bridge Replacement Project

 What will the bridge look like when completed?

 Complementing the traffic and pedestrian mobility improvements the bridge will provide, the City intends to make the bridge safer and more visually paired with the beauty of adjacent parks and downtown architecture.
 This will include bridge improvements to provide sidewalks wide enough to carry two-way travel, barrier wall separation from traffic, architectural style and streetscape features like decorative lighting and landscaping.
-All of these improvements will be consistent with the new downtown streetscape standards and be similar in function to the Main Street and Eagle Street bridges.
+All of these improvements will be consistent with the current downtown streetscape standards and be similar in function to the Main Street and Eagle Street bridges.

 What’s the estimated cost of the project and how is it being funded?